imanadetunji/DogRestApi/README.md

 # DogRestApi
-This is a basic REST API that uses Spring Security to authenticate the user and returns a list of dogs
+This is a basic REST API that uses Spring Security to authenticate the user and returns a list of dogs.